 A different category of explanations concentrates on the widespread practice of evaluating fund managers against a benchmark.
 The risk-reward relationship may impart less influence because the manager isn’t rewarded for absolute return (whether risk-adjusted or not), but for deviations from the benchmark over time.
 If the manager is rewarded for her fund’s information ratio (the ratio of return deviation from the benchmark to volatility of return deviation), then Wurgler et al. show that it is easy to demonstrate that managers would not exploit apparent mispricings (for example, an underpriced low-beta, high-alpha asset) because of the depressing effect on her IR.

 The explanation from a recent paper by Buffa, Vayanos, and Wolley tracks hypothetical FM actions in light of market swings; if their theory is correct, then managers don’t just respond suboptimally to asset mispricings, they may in fact exacerbate the risk/return anomaly by driving up the beta of overpriced assets through their trading behavior.
+See also Curse of the Benchmarks.

 These explanations aren’t just theoretical; as shown by Christoffersen and Simutin, the excessive holding of high-risk assets by fund managers can be directly explained by the stringent benchmark-based evaluations by pension-plan clients.
 They show that such managers offset the impact to their portfolios’ total volatilities by increasing holdings in low-idiosyncratic-risk stocks.
 In comparing these benchmark-driven fund practices, they note that sadly such funds offer no better performance than those with deemed lower pressure to track benchmarks.